 The Union County Board of Chosen Freeholders, through the Cultural and Heritage Programs Advisory Board and its Arts Grant Committee, and the New Jersey State Council on the Arts have made funds available for support of the arts through a State/County Block Grant Partnership for non-profit arts and non-arts organizations located in, and serving the residents of Union County, that demonstrate a high degree of professionalism in producing arts activities.
-The program is administered by the Union County Office of Cultural and Heritage Affairs (OCHA), Department of Parks and Community Renewal.
+The program is administered by the Union County Office of Cultural & Heritage Affairs (OCHA), Department of Parks and Recreation.

 All grant programs, including the Union County Local Arts Grant Program are competitive.
-Therefore, we advise you to submit an application that is complete with the required documentation, support materials and narrative that properly reflects the professionalism of your organization.
-Due to the great number of grant applications, staff is no longer able to assist applicants to improve their applications beyond the draft review period.

-The Union County Local Arts Grant Program operates on a twelve month grant period.
-All proposals must reflect activity taking place between January 1 - December 31, 2017.♦♦
+We advise you to submit an application that is completed with the required documentation, support materials and a narrative reflecting the professionalism of your organization.
+Due to the large number of grant applications, staff cannot assist applicants to improve their applications beyond the draft review period.
+This grant program ("LAP") operates on a 12-month grant period.
+All proposals must reflect activity taking place between January 1, 2018 and December 31, 2018.